the-butcher/MOTH.CO2.2/moth_client/README.md

 <img src="../images/device_ui_00_800.gif">

-It is possible to show recent and historic CO₂, temperature, humidity, pressure and battery data.
+It is possible to show recent and historic data:

+- CO₂ (ppm)
+- temperature (°C)
+- humidity (%RH)
+- barometric pressure (hPa)
+- battery (%)

 <img src="../images/device_ui_01_800.gif">

 Date/Time Pickers can be used to specify the range of data to be shown in the chart.
+Since the SD-card is large enough to store the entire lifetime of the sensor, so any date range from the life time of the sensor can be picked.

-The current range of data can also be exported to:
+The displayed range of data can be exported to:

   - CSV
   - PNG